Skip to main content

 Install from packages.modpagespeed.com

-A signed apt and yum repository for mod_pagespeed 1.1.
+A signed apt and yum repository for the mod_pagespeed 1.15 Apache and nginx modules.
 One line detects the distro, installs the GPG signing key, writes the source file, and pulls the package.
+The nginx module ships prebuilt for Debian 11/12/13 and Ubuntu 22.04/24.04 (amd64 and arm64), each pinned to that distro's stock nginx.

 Install